ICNHodler/IIPs/IIPS/iip-1.md

 ## What is an IIP?

 IIP stands for ICONOMI Improvement Proposal.
-An IIP describes an idea about to improve ICONOMI (the digital assets management platform).
+An IIP describes an idea about how to improve ICONOMI (the digital assets management platform).
 An IIP should follow a standard format which helps to structure the idea and ensure a minimum level of thought / effort has been put in to it.

 ## IIP Motivation